-Key Challenges Priorities COVID19 will continue to have a significant impact nationally, regionally and locally until a vaccine is found.
-These impacts will be varied and will be humanitarian, physical, psychological, economic, environmental and financial.
-Work with the Lancashire Resilience Forum (LRF) and associated Response and Recovery Groups to ensure we respond appropriately and swiftly to Government regulations, advice and guidance.
+Key Challenges Priorities Living with COVID19 COVID19 will continue to have a significant impact nationally, regionally and locally.
+The residual impacts will be varied and will be humanitarian, physical, psychological, economic, environmental and financial.
+Work with the Lancashire Resilience Forum (LRF) and associated Response and Recovery Groups to ensure we respond appropriately and swiftly to Government regulations, funding support and opportunities, advice and guidance.
 Work with the Pennine Lancashire Integrated Care Partnership to improve health outcomes for people in Pendle.
-Engage with business groups, such as the Pendle Vision Board on how confidence can be maintained and further disruption can be limited, whilst supporting the re-opening of businesses (in line with national developments and decisions) and stimulate the economy.
-Continue to work in partnership with the Pendle Leisure Trust (PLT) and the voluntary and faith groups to provide the necessary support to the vulnerable and shielded residents in the borough.
-Skills Key Challenges Priorities Educational attainment in Pendle is poor and has been for a number Work in partnership with Lancashire County Council (LCC) and take a systems based approach to improving educational outcomes.
-Chair the Education in the East Steering Group and work with partners of years.
+Engage with business groups, such as the Pendle Vision Board and Business Improvement Districts, on how confidence can be maintained and how to support the re-opening of businesses (in line with national developments and decisions) and stimulate the economy. • Continue to work in partnership with Liberata, the Pendle Leisure Trust (PLT) and the voluntary and faith groups to provide the necessary support to the vulnerable and shielded residents in the borough.
+Skills Educational attainment in Pendle is poor and has been for a number of years.
 Pendle is amongst those areas in Lancashire with the lowest proportion of students achieving five or more A to C grades.
-Performance has also been consistently below the Lancashire average. such as LCC to drive improvement in the performance and outcomes of East Lancashire's schools.
-This will involve understanding the reasons for under-attainment, overseeing actions to improve performance including sharing best practice, facilitating the removal of barriers to improvement at making a case and lobbying for investment.
+Performance has also been consistently below the Work in partnership with Lancashire County Council (LCC) and take a systems-based approach to improving educational outcomes.
+Lancashire average. • Chair the Education in the East Steering Group and work with partners such as LCC to drive improvement in the performance